Fred B. Mitchell

-Frederick B. Mitchell, (born July 10, 1948), in Cincinnati, Ohio, is a former award-winning sportswriter and columnist (1974–2015) for the Chicago Tribune.
+Frederick B. Mitchell, (born July 10, 1948) is a former award-winning sportswriter and columnist (1974–2015) for the Chicago Tribune.
 He is the author of 12 books and also the namesake for the Fred Mitchell Award, which annually goes to the top placekicker among over 750 non-FBS colleges in America.
 The award, handed out through the National Football Foundation, is based on kicking performance and community service.

+In 2023, Mitchell was inducted into the Chicagoland Sports Hall of Fame and Indiana Football Hall of Fame.

+In 2024, Mitchell was honored with the Lifetime Achievement Award from the Chicago Headline Club and inducted into the Gary Sports Hall of Fame; and in 2025 was inducted into the Ohio Sports Hall of Fame, Indiana Sports Hall of Fame, and Indiana Journalism Hall of Fame.

 Football career

 Mitchell set the NCAA record for most career points scored by kicking while playing for small-college powerhouse Wittenberg University of Springfield, Ohio from 1965 to 1968.
 Mitchell joined future Pro Football Hall of Fame kicker Jan Stenerud in the "College Division" record book after Stenerud had set the national mark for single-season kick scoring at Montana State in 1966.
+He was named a member of the 1968 Lutheran College All-America team.

 While teaching English and coaching football and track at Grove City High School in Ohio, Mitchell played semi-pro football with the Columbus Bucks and later the Chicago Heights Broncos.
 He also often wrote about those teams in local newspapers.
 He was inducted into the American Football Association semi-pro Hall of Fame in 1999.
 He was also inducted into the Wittenberg Hall of Honor in 1995 and the American Football Kicking Hall of Fame in 2013.